WhiskyTangoFawks/LunarFalloutPlus/README.md

     * `Optional - Explorer Perk Survival Fast Travel`: An alternate version of the explorer perk that allows limited fast travel.
     * `90FPS No VSYNC` : If you run a high refresh rate monitor, this will disable vsync, and cap the framerate at 90.
 Edit the file for alternate values.
 Dynamic Performance may require tweaking to compensate.
     * `SKK Fast Start new game` : enable this to skip the intro sequence on a new game
+ 4. By default the modlist runs at 1920x1080, if your system isnt running at that resolution, you either need to swap from windowed to full screen, or change the resolution to match your system.
+The list uses profile specific inis, so use the MO2 ini editor to make sure you get the right one (Puzzle icones in mo2 -> INI editor)

 ### In Game Setup
 0. Start a new survival game (recommended, but not required)
 1. Mod Configuration Menu - Recommended Optional Setting